abhmalik/galaxy-zoo/README.md

 2) Galaxy_Zoo_Random Forest.ipynb
   This file contains code for random forest for same questions.

-Note: The documentation of code is not proper, I'm still working on it!
+Note: The documentation of code is not complete at the moment, I'm still working on it!